Press Release from BREDL: February 20, 2018. Contact: Sharon Ponton, 434 420-1874, firstname.lastname@example.org

 Property Values Plunge for Some Landowners Who Signed Easements for the Atlantic Coast Pipeline in Highland and Nelson Counties

 “The construction of the proposed pipeline and resultant losses in property value are devastating for directly affected landowners,” stated Sharon Ponton, a Nelson resident and the Stop the Pipelines Campaign Coordinator for the Blue Ridge Environmental Defense League.
-“It is also important for every property owner to understand these reductions will affect them, too.
+“It is also important for every property owner to understand these reductions will affect them, too, whether they are looking to sell their property with the likes of realtors Lynchburg or stay put.
 The governing bodies of these localities will be forced to increase real estate tax rates for every property owner to offset the difference in lost values caused by the proposed ACP.
 Lower property values will cause higher tax rates for all,” Ponton stated.

 In Highland County, while some properties with signed easements increased in value, many were devalued, from a high of 75% to a low of 2%.
 The average overall loss on those properties with signed easements was 8%.
 Interestingly, in Highland, consideration paid by the ACP to landowners was approximately $1.3 million for 172 acres.
 In Nelson, the ACP has paid just $1.8 million for easements covering 316 acres.
 The acreage figures include permanent and temporary rights-of-way, as well as extra work space and access roads.